Named Clinical and Educational Supervisors / GMC Recognition of Trainers

-NHS England - East Midlands has undertaken to develop a strategy that oversees the delivery of flexible high quality training for all supervisors within the region which meets the GMC Recognition of Trainers project.
-We aim to develop high quality educators who are delivering the best possible supervision for trainees.
-We envisage that this will aid the recruitment of trainees who are attracted to work and train in the East Midlands, and support educators to develop their skills.
+We support the delivery of flexible high quality training for all supervisors within the region to meet the GMC Recognition of Trainers guidance.
 Having the best educators supervising and motivating trainees will in turn support the best possible care for patients across the region.

 The GMC has recogised four specific trainer roles:

-The GMC has chosen to use the 7 domains originally developed by the Academy of Medical educators.
-Local education providers such as hospitals and general practices will use the seven domains to show how they identify, train and appraise trainers.
+The GMC uses the seven domains originally developed by the Academy of Medical Educators.
+Local Education Providers, such as hospitals and general practices, will use the seven domains to show how they identify, train and appraise trainers:

 1. ensuring safe and effective patient care through training